ukparliament/ontologies/meta/weeknotes/2023/36/temp/index.md

 I get a Librarian of the Week, you get a Librarian of the Week, we all get a Librarian of the Week.
 And, by heck, do we deserve it.
 There's only really Young Robert missing from the list.
 Mostly because he chose this week, of all weeks, to take a vacation.
 You picked a fine time to leave us, sunshine.

-Before our dear reader gets the impression Library life if all just passing buckets down chains for our Jianhan to throw over smouldering bin fires, actual non-firefighting work has also happened.
+Before our dear reader gets the impression that Library life if all just passing buckets down chains for our Jianhan to throw over smouldering bin fires, actual non-firefighting work has also happened.
 Though it's a bloody miracle we remember what.
 Here, then, goes.

 ### New old search